cppalliance/safe-cpp/proposal/draft.md

 ### Exempted calls

 In order to be more accommodating of mixing unsafe with safe code, the unsafe qualifier has very liberal transitive properties.
 A function invoked with an unsafe-qualified object or argument, or a constructor that initializes an unsafe type, are _exempted calls_.
+When performing overload resolution for exempted calls, function parameters of candidates become unsafe qualified.
+This permits copy initialization of

+TODO

 ### _using-unsafe-declaration_